blewis1014/Twitter-Disinformation/README.md

 **Q3.** *(x points)* Compare the domains present in D2 (from your processed dataset in Q2) and in D1.
 Is there an overlap?
 Compare with the domains from D3.
 How much overlap is there between the three datasets?  *Receiving all the points for this question requires thoughtful discussion of the results.*

 **Q4.** *(x points)* For each domain in D1 and D3, check its archival status using MemGator (see HW2).
-For each, record the total number of mementos and the number of mementos from each year from 2016-2020.
+For each, record the datetime of the first memento, datetime of the last memento, total number of mementos and the number of mementos from each year from 2016-2020.

 Note that most of the domains in D3 should have at least 1 memento because the Internet Archive has created an Archive-It collection of these sites (see https://archive-it.org/collections/13559).